cookiecutter/cookiecutter-django/README.md

 ### Submit a Pull Request

-We accept pull requests if they\'re small, atomic, and make our own project development experience better.
+We accept pull requests if they're small, atomic, and make our own project development experience better.

 ## Articles